 Types of Contact Center Automation

-The global CCaaS market value was $29.5 billion in 2021.
-It might reach $165 billion by 2030 at a 21% compound annual growth rate (CAGR), according to Straits Research.
-The primary driver of this growth is the Increasing demand for automated customer care services.
+According to Grand View Research, the global CCaaS market value was $4.43 billion in 2022 and is expected to grow at a 19.1% CAGR from 2023 to 2030.
+The primary driver of this growth is the increasing demand for automated customer care services.